Davsan88/guidesAndNotes/javascript.md

 The global namespace is the space in which global variables and functions are declared.
 Overuse of the global namespace can lead to conflicts and overwrites between different parts of a program, especially in large applications or when integrating multiple scripts.

+## Scope Pollution

+Scope pollution occurs when too many variables are declared in the global scope, or when block or function scopes are not properly used.
+This can lead to unexpected behavior in code due to variable name conflicts or unintended variable reassignments.

+Avoiding scope pollution involves using local variables whenever possible and being mindful of the scope in which you declare variables and functions.

+Understanding scope and managing variables carefully is crucial for writing robust and maintainable JavaScript code.